Brismuth-Apps-LLC/bulk-texter-lite/README.md

 ![](https://raw.githubusercontent.com/brismuth/google-voice-bulk-texter/master/demo/demo-google-voice.jpg)

 ### Install it
-You can easily install this from source by following the instructions for your browser:
+You can easily install this extension by following the instructions for your browser:

-#### Chrome
+#### Chrome (install from source)
 1. Download the zip: https://github.com/brismuth/google-voice-bulk-texter/archive/master.zip
 2. Extract the zip file on your computer
 3. Open chrome://extensions in Chrome